 6. Limit Notifications

 Limiting smartphone notifications helps you save battery life.
 Enable smartphone notifications only for high-priority apps such as SMS, primary email, reminder, etc. I could extend battery life for at least 30 minutes just by disabling social media and email notifications on my Garmin Fenix 6 Pro (I was getting hundreds of notifications every day from my various social media business pages and email accounts)

 - Enhanced estimated wrist heart rate and Pulse Ox...

 You can customize smartphone notifications easily in the Garmin Connect App on the smartphone.

 7. Stop Sharing Heart Rate Data

-If you are forecasting your heart rate to a connected Garmin device through Bluetooth, then stop sharing it to save some battery.
+If you are forecasting your heart rate to a connected Garmin device through Bluetooth, stop sharing it to save battery.